light-hat/smart_pcap/Readme.md

 </p>

 <p align="center">
 A web service that detects network attacks using ML methods.
-The project implements GPU-accelerated inference, asynchronous processing of PCAP dumps of network traffic, flexible search based on processing results, web service monitoring and integration with SIEM systems (in the future).
+The project implements GPU-accelerated inference, asynchronous processing of PCAP dumps of network traffic and flexible search based on processing results.
 </p>

 <p align="center">